 Ant-Man and the Wasp will be making their first appearances in Disney California Adventure, and Iron Man will be debuting his new armor in Avengers Campus: the Mark 80.
 Finally, the villainous Taskmaster, who will have a role in the upcoming Marvel film “Black Widow,” will debut in Avengers Campus.

-Thanks to that coverage, we have some info and quotes about the design of this Marvel land as a whole.
-Per that, the design of Avengers Campus is inspired by nearby universities and Southern California locales, like Caltech or NASA’s Jet Propulsion Lab.
+The design of Avengers Campus is inspired by nearby universities and Southern California locales, like Caltech or NASA’s Jet Propulsion Lab.
 (JPL is really cool, but not for the exterior design…it’s an industrial park.)

 In other words, instead of being immersed in an exotic environment or transported to another time and place, like the outer frontier of Space Morocco in Star Wars: Galaxy’s Edge, Avengers Campus will plunk you somewhere familiar like your office in Fullerton or UCI’s student housing quad.
 Pretty exciting stuff!!!

 Overall, we’re pleasantly surprised that the Avengers Campus is opening on June 4, 2021–before our predicted Fall 2021 debut.
 When it does open, it’s likely the parks will be close to capacity, and we really don’t predict a huge impact on crowds.
 For one thing, Avengers Campus is just one ride, and Web Slingers: A Spider-Man Adventure is intended to be more of a supporting attraction than the main draw.